numfocus/gsoc/2016/proposals/iso-hayate.md

 ## Technical Details

-* online machine learning is a method which uses for stream data and update every time you get data.
+* Online machine learning is a method which uses for stream data and update every time you get data.
 Vanilla Word2Vec train the model every time you get the data.
 The word usage continue to change so we need to update Word2Vec model constantly.

 ## Schedule of Deliverables